Intro to Arduino

 • The Leonardo’s ATmega32u4 has built-in USB support whereas the Uno actually has a second microcontroller (the ATmega16U2) to provide USB communication.
 On the Uno, pins 0 and 1 are used to communicate with the 16u2 co-processor, which can conflict with components plugged into those pins (so our examples will often avoid using pins 0 or 1, even on the Leonardo)

-• Because the Leonardo natively supports USB, it can be mounted as a Human-Input Device and thus used as a mouse, keyboard, or joystick.
+• Because the Leonardo natively supports USB, it can be mounted as a Human Interface Device (HID) and thus used as a mouse, keyboard, or joystick.

 • The Leonardo has 12 analog inputs vs. the Uno’s 6